 Bob's Red Mill Gluten-Free Pie Crust

-Bob's Red Mill makes a great gluten-free pie crust mix that they've helpfully adapted into a puff pastry on their website.
-The process to make any type of puff pastry takes a bit more than 20 hours but is incredibly simple to make.
-Don't let the process time scare you off!
+Bob's Red Mill makes a great gluten-free pie crust mix that you can use as a pie crust or adapt into a puff pastry using this guide.
+The process to make any type of puff pastry takes a bit more than 20 hours but is incredibly simple to make so don't let the required time scare you off!
 The majority of this is chill time in the fridge between each fold, not the actual time you'll spend in the kitchen.
-Start this dough a day or two ahead of when you need it and you'll be in business for some of the best buttery, flaky gluten-free layers anyone has ever had on Pumpkin Pasties before.
+Start this dough a day or two ahead of when you need it.

 geefree Gluten-Free Puff Pastry Sheets

 If you're not interested in making your own puff pastry, geefree makes gluten-free puff pastry sheets that you can purchase pre-made in the freezer section.
-The photos of Gluten-Free Pumpkin Pasties currently in this post are those made with geefree gluten-free puff pastry sheets.
-As you can see, the lamination is limited compared to traditional puff pastry.
 This is a good option for those who are completely gluten-free who do not want to put the time into making homemade puff pastry.
-However, I prefer the Bob's Red Mill gluten-free recipe because it produces a laminated (layered) dough closer to traditional puff pastry.
+However, I prefer the Bob's Red Mill gluten-free recipe because it produces a dough with better lamination (layers) closer to traditional puff pastry.

 LOOKING FOR MORE HARRY POTTER-INSPIRED RECIPES?